 Ecamm Live works great with USB webcams.
-The most popular USB webcams are made by Logitech.

-Canon DSLR Cameras via USB
+DSLR and Mirrorless Cameras via USB

 Blackmagic Tip: If you aren’t seeing video from your Blackmagic device, it may need a setting changed.
 Open Blackmagic’s “Desktop Video Setup” application in your Applications folder.
 Ensure that the device’s video input is set to HDMI instead of SDI.

 Newtek NDI® Cameras

 Ecamm Live will automatically detect Newtek NDI® input sources, such as the NDI HX app.
 NDI sources will show up as cameras in Ecamm Live’s camera list, and as a microphone in Ecamm Live’s microphone list.